cjorosco/Portfolio/Project7_Recidivism_Predict/README.md

 ### Technical Specifications:

 The program is written in Python 3.8 and uses Jupyter Notebooks as the Interactive Development Environment.
 The dataset is the 3-year Recidivism for Offenders Released from Prison from the Iowa Department of Corrections.
 The data variables consist of offender demographics, offenses and the previoius recidivism reporting years.
-The observations are data collected from 20010-2018 and contain 26,020 unique rows.
+The observations are data collected from 2010-2018 and contain 26,020 unique rows.
 The program uses the Pandas libraries to perform exploration and Matplotlib and Seaborn to produce the plots.
 The Scikit-Learn libraries are used to build and fit the models.

 ### Files:

 The project files are listed below.
 Recidivism_Predict.ipynb is the Notebook with the doe and the outputs.
-The Recidivism_Predict_report.pdf is a report describing the Backgrounda nd Montivation for the project, a description of the methods and anaysis, and a discussion of the results with recommendations for further study.
-Recid_Predict_Briefing.pdf is a copy of the Poer Point briefing slides.
+The Recidivism_Predict_report.pdf is a report describing the background and montivation for the project, a description of the methods and anaysis, and a discussion of the results with recommendations for further study.
+Recid_Predict_Briefing.pdf is a copy of the Power Point briefing slides.
 Lastly the Recidivism_Predict_notebook.pdf is a copy of the Notebook in PDF format.

 * [Recidivism_Predict.ipynb](./Recidivism_Predict.ipynb)
 * Recidivism_Predict_report.pdf